-Redistricting is an essential part of a multipart action agenda for improved Wilmington student outcomes.
+Redistricting is an essential part of a multi-step action agenda for improved Wilmington student outcomes.
 That action agenda is depicted in Figure 2.
 The action agenda builds upon the improvements already underway, such as recent gains in early childhood education and college and career readiness.
 It enables those gains to be accelerated and sustained.
-Similarly, the Wilmington schools identified as priority schools in Red Clay are already operating under the planning agreement reached between the district and the Department of Education.
+Similarly, the Wilmington schools identified as priority schools in the Red Clay Consolidated School District are already operating under the planning agreement reached between the district and the Department of Education.
 The Red Clay Consolidated School District signed a memorandum of understanding on the priority schools with the Department of Education, received funding to implement its plan, and is doing so during this school year.
 That process will continue and will be sustained and accelerated by the redistricting process.
-The Christina priority schools are operating under a transition agreement with the Department of Education with the expectation that the implementation of redistricting will move those priority schools and their students to the Red Clay Consolidated School District.
+The Christina School District's priority schools are operating under a transition agreement with the Department of Education with the expectation that the implementation of redistricting will move those priority schools and their students to the Red Clay Consolidated School District.